-The product is over edges of $\Gamma$.
-A sequence $\left(x_{1},\ldots,x_{n}\right)$ is a cluster if the graph with $n$ vertices and an edge between $i$ and $j$ whenever $\zeta\left(x_{i},x_{j}\right)\neq0$, is connected.
-The cluster expansion allows to express the logarithm of the partition function as a sum (or an integral) over clusters.
-Namely, the following theorem holds (\cite{ruelle1999statistical}). \begin{theorem}[Cluster expansion] Assume that $|1+\zeta(u,y)|\leqslant1$ for all $u,y\in X$, and that there exists a non-negative function $a$ on $X$ such that for all $u\in X$,
+The product here is taken over edges of $\Gamma$.
+A sequence $\left(x_{1},\ldots,x_{n}\right)$ is a cluster if the graph with $n$ vertices and two vertices $i$ and $j$ whenever $\zeta\left(x_{i},x_{j}\right)\neq0$ are connected.
+The cluster expansion allows to express the logarithm of an abstract partition function as a sum over clusters.
+Namely, the following theorem holds~\cite{ruelle}. \begin{Theorem}[Cluster expansion] Assume that $|1+\zeta(u,y)|\leq 1$ for all $u,y\in X$, and that there is exist a non-negative function $a$ on $X$ such that for all $u\in X$,

-and $\int\mathrm{e}^{a(x)}\mathrm{d}|\mu|(x)<\infty$.
+and $\int_{X}e^{a(x)}|\mu|(dx)<\infty$.
 Then the following is true:

 Combined sum and integrals converge absolutely.
-Furthermore, we have for all $x_{1}\in X$:
+Furthermore, we have for all $y_{1}\in X$: